MRes Security, Conflict and Human RightsFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-Students on this programme will take a combination of mandatory and optional taught units across the Faculty of Social Sciences and Law (including the School of Sociology, Politics and International Studies and School for Policy Studies).
-Each is delivered within a 12-week teaching block and assessed by an essay (or equivalent form of written submission).
+You will take a combination of mandatory and optional taught units across the Faculty of Social Sciences and Law (including the School of Sociology, Politics and International Studies and School for Policy Studies).
+Each is delivered within a 12-week teaching block and assessed by an essay or equivalent form of written submission.
 This is followed in the summer term by a dissertation.